GirlWithoutAFairy/Fossil-Fighters-Champions-Manual-for-Archipelago/README.md

 D0000000 00000000

 # Known Issues
-Play time is not set to 0h 0m in the provided save file.
-This should be fixed in a future update.

 Most vivosaurs do not show up properly in the Fossilary.
 I don't know how to fix this.

 Vivosaurs which super evolve are duplicated in the holder.
 I don't know how to fix this.
 Donating the duplicates has some broken behavior.
 Please don't do that.